unstablecookie/cakebakebot/README.md

 set getBotToken to your bot token first!

-set chatId in CakebakeBot class, to pre-configure group id.

-this value gets updated with the first group message.
+set chatId in CakebakeBot class, to pre-configure group id(this value gets updated with the first group message.)

-use LanguageHelper class, yo add your language
+use LanguageHelper class, to add your language